michaelmayer-hpe/Labs/Docker/README.md

 owncloud        latest     de9663de44b2   7 minutes ago       568.5 MB
 ```

-At the moment, any content you create within the container will be lost when you it stop the container.
-Wouldn't be greate if your changes persisted from one run to another?
+It would be great if you could persist the content from one run to another.
 Yes, you can ;-) For that, you need to attach a local directory of your host to your container, and point the setup of your owncloud to that directory instead of the one under `/var/www/html/owncloud`.
 Create a `/data` directory on your host, mount it in your container under `/data`, and then point your setup ot it:

 `#` **`mkdir -p /data`**